 I debated what type lumber.
 What type stress will my bridge support?
 Grand kids jumping up and down?
 (I dream.)
 A lawn mower?
 Snow and ice … Most lumber only goes so long as sixteen feet.
 How to form a 20 foot truss?
 I work alone.
 How to build, then carry the bridge?
 I could build it in place, over the water.
 Maybe.
 Maybe not.
 How do I haul lumber to the site?
 It could be delivered.
 I asked an expert, a builder friend, Robert, how wide should I make the bridge?
 “The wider the better,” he said.
 I chose 32 inches, so I could cut three deck pieces from each eight foot board, about fifteen long boards in all.

 It was a delightful cogitation, which I stretched and chewed for about six months.
 I decided to bind two ten-foot wood girders with a sixteen foot piece.
 I debated types of stock — 4x4” treated, or 2x6” or 2x8” — the types of bolts, binders, screws and fasteners, and the type of glue.
 I pulled up bridge designs for the Appalachian Trail and challenged my specs.
 I considered features like a toe rail, but said not.
 I decided on 2x8” treated pine for the truss frame, topped by 5/4x6” deck boards.
-I fastened the truss beams using brown-enameled carriage bolts, washers and nuts, with a finger-thick smear of all-weather glue snaked between the bolted boards.
+I fastened the truss beams using brown-enameled carriage bolts, washers and nuts, and a finger-thick smear of all-weather glue snaked between the bolted boards.

 My grandfather H.R.
 Gibbons was a Stevens-educated engineer, working first at Hyatt Roller Bearing and then General Motors, both jobs under Alfred Sloan.
 H.R. was a man of precision and standards.
 His wood shop and garage was immaculate and well-equipped — DeWalt radial saw, drill press, band saw, automotive tools and more.
-H.R. built the row boat my sister Kathy and I, my mother Joan and I, pulled out onto the Tred Avon river which curled around my grandparent’s house, Boundary Point, in Easton, Maryland.
+H.R. built the row boat my sister Kathy and I, my mother Joan and I, pulled out onto the Tred Avon which curled around my grandparent’s house, Boundary Point, in Easton, Maryland.

 H.R. and my grandmother Dot had two daughters, Lois and Joan.
 Joan, my mother, took to son-like hobbies with her father.
 She built furniture, made skilled things with wood, glue and varnish.
 Joan and H.R. sailed and fished Barnegat Bay.
 She was a lab worker at Merck early on and, later, for most of her life, a middle school math teacher.
 I loved her.
 We played baseball catch together, on the tarry pavement and on park playgrounds in Washington, DC.